dillontitcomb/track-suggester/README.md

 ## Description

-_This web page provides visitors with an idea of which programming track at Epicodus might suit their circumstances.
+_This web page provides visitors with an idea of which programming track at Epicodus might suit their interests.
 Based on a few simple questions, the page calculates the percent-fit of the visitor to a given programming track._

 ## Setup/Installation Requirements